BoofOof32/BazingaPrime/README.md

 * Enjoy

 ### What about Dolphin?
 The thing with Dolphin is that the way the textures are named differ from Metaforce, so if I were to make this pack compatible with Dolphin, I would need to rename all of the textures for them to work.
-I might make it compatible with Dolphin someday (or someone forks this and does it themselves, whichever comes first), but right now, I just wanna finish this texture pack for Metaforce first.
-Alternatively, an Xdelta file for this could be made, but I sadly don't know how to make those, so .
+Not only that, I also have plans to replace things such as the sound effects and maybe change some models, and I can't really do that on Dolphin without just modifying the iso.
+An Xdelta file for this mod could be made for Dolphin, but I sadly don't know how to make those.
+If someone actually knows how to make one, I'll gladly accept a pull request for that.